How to Compute Your Income Tax in the Philippines

-BIR tax table is the reference used by the company’s HR or accountant.
+The BIR tax table is the reference the company’s HR or accountant uses.
 You can easily find a copy online.

-The BIR Income Tax Table tells you how much will be your tax but it is not so simple since you still have to compute based on your civil status, dependents and income frequency.
+The BIR Income Tax Table tells you how much your tax will be.
+However, it is not simple.
+You still have to compute based on your civil status, dependents, and income frequency.

 Then define your civil status.
+It highly affects the tax status meaning Philippines.
 Table A is for single and married individuals without any children.
 Table B is for single and married individuals with dependent children.